aasisodiya/go/golang-aws-lambda/aws-lambda-custom/README.md

-# Sample code for Lambda demonstarting Custom Request and Response
+# Sample code for Lambda demonstrating Custom Request and Response

 Please read main document for more details